Davide Cantoni, Cathrin Mohr, Matthias Weigand

 "Territorial Roots of National Identity" (with Cathrin Mohr, Matthias Weigand)

-"Measuring Redistributional Preferences in East Asia" (joint with Vinci Y.C.
+"Measuring Redistributional Preferences in East Asia" (with Vinci Y.C.
 Chow, David Y. Yang, Noam Yuchtman, and Y. Jane Zhang)

-"Beliefs, Attitudes and Preferences of the Chinese Political Elites" (joint with Yuyu Chen, David Y. Yang, Noam Yuchtman, Y. Jane Zhang, David Zweig)
+"Beliefs, Attitudes and Preferences of the Chinese Political Elites" (with Yuyu Chen, David Y. Yang, Noam Yuchtman, Y. Jane Zhang, David Zweig)

 "Urbanization in Europe: Regional Variations, 1700–1900"